edonadei/edonadei/README.md

 Wow, you landed here, congrats!
 Hope you are doing well 👋

-Currently doing cool things @Zendesk
+Currently doing cool things @Google

 If you want to reach me, ping me on Linkedin or through my email.